 The Grover M. Hermann Fine Arts Center is a three-story brick building providing complete facilities for the Departments of Art and Theatre, as well as for the MacTaggart Department of Music.
 It is the result of the generosity of the late Grover M. Hermann, L.H.D.
 1962, and the late Mrs. Sophia Russell, sister of the late Edward E. MacTaggart, Class of 1892, and a former trustee of the College.
+A separate band practice room is located in the Physician Assistant Building.

-The art studios, providing facilities for printmaking, design, drawing, and ceramics, are arranged around a large exhibition gallery on the third floor.
+The art studios, providing facilities for printmaking, design, drawing, and photography, are arranged around a large exhibition gallery on the third floor.
 Also on that floor are departmental offices, and a large art history lecture room.
-The painting studio is located in a separate building across the street from the center.
+The capstone painting studio is located in a separate building across the street from the center.
 The music facilities of the Edward E. MacTaggart Department of Music are located on the second and third floors of the center.
 A rehearsal room, which is also used as a recital hall, accommodates approximately 200 people and is equipped with two grand pianos (a Baldwin and a Steinway).
 Teaching studios, classrooms, and practice rooms are provided with Baldwin or Steinway pianos.
 Audio sound equipment also is provided in classrooms and teaching studios.